 Honors at Iowa helps students apply for scholarships, fellowships, awards, and prizes.
 The program offers its own scholarships to continuing honors students selected from academic programs throughout the University.
 Honors scholarships are not available to incoming first-year or transfer students.

 Iowa students win major national and international scholarships each year.
-Honors provides advising and nominations for Rhodes, Marshall, Gates Cambridge, Churchill, Truman, Udall, Goldwater, Fulbright, Humanity in Action, National Science Foundation, and other prominent scholarships and fellowships.
-The Iowa Center for Research by Undergraduates provides research scholarships for students and travel grants for those who pursue research at distant sites or present work at conferences.
-Announcements about scholarships and other awards appear on the honors program web site and e-mails.
-See Opportunities/Scholarships & Fellowships on the honors program web site for more information.Back To Top
+Honors provides advising and nominations for Rhodes, Marshall, Gates Cambridge, Churchill, Truman, Udall, Goldwater, Humanity in Action, National Science Foundation, and other prominent scholarships and fellowships.
+The Iowa Center for Research by Undergraduates provides research scholarships for students who pursue research or creative projects under the mentorship of Iowa faculty members.
+Announcements about scholarships and other awards appear in honors program e-mails and on the program's web site.
+Learn more at UIHP Scholarships & Fellowships on the honors program web site.Back To Top

 Blank Honors Center

 Honors at Iowa makes its home in the Blank Honors Center, a modern facility that fosters community among honors students.
-The Blank Honors Center offers social areas, a kitchenette, quiet study areas, wireless Internet access, a computer lab, and classrooms for students.
+The Blank Honors Center is located at the center of the University's main campus, next to residence halls and classroom buildings.
+It offers social areas, a kitchenette, quiet study areas, wireless Internet access, a computer lab, and classrooms for students.
 The center also houses the honors staff and has rooms for meetings, events, presentations, and conversation.

 Honors Residential Communities

-The honors program sponsors three living-learning communities, all located in University of Iowa residence halls within a block of the Blank Honors Center.
+The honors program sponsors two living-learning communities located in University of Iowa residence halls within a block of the Blank Honors Center.
 Each community hosts its own social events, and all community members have access to the full range of honors academic and cocurricular opportunities.